Graylog2/documentation/pages/sending_data.rst

 .. image:: /images/heroku_5.png

-That is all that is needed on the Graylog2 side.
+That is all that is needed on the Graylog side.
 Make sure your firewall setup allows incoming connections on the inputs port!

 .. image:: /images/heroku_6.png